 - 4 tablespoons of rice vinegar

-- Boil the pasta until tender (it needs to be softer than al dente) adding a teaspoon of salt to the water.
+- Boil the pasta until tender (it needs to be softer than al dente) adding the salt to the water.

-- Peel the carrots and dice into small cubes.
+- Separately boil carrot.
+Peel the carrots and dice into small cubes.

 - Mix the pasta, carrots, pepper, onion, peas, corn and ham (or cheese).